paasmaker/paasmaker/documentation/source/installation.rst

   went wrong; typically it's one of two things; either a coding error in Paasmaker, or Apache has run out of a certain type of shared memory, and won't start.

+* One of the Redis servers (ports 42510 through 42512) fails to start, or nginx (on 42530-42532) fails to start.
+Because Paasmaker chose high TCP ports, other applications running on your computer may have assumed these ports for outgoing connections.
+Culprits tend to be web browsers.

 Configuring Paasmaker
 ---------------------